 I am I a second-generation Turkish American who grew up in Ann Arbor, Michigan.
 My name Yesim (pronounced Yishim) means Jade.
 After traveling and living in different states, I found my forever home in Colorado.
 I have always had a great affinity for nature, and being so close to the mountains and wilderness has been a great blessing.
-For me self-care is very important, and when I’m not spending time with my family, friends and animals, I enjoy reading, gardening, cooking, yoga, climbing, hiking and travelling!
+For me self-nurturing is very important, and when I’m not spending time with my family, friends and animals, I enjoy reading, gardening, cooking, yoga, climbing, hiking and travelling!
 My philosophy is to work hard and play hard as I believe that striving to find balance in life, though tricky, is crucial to creating happiness and finding inner peace within ourselves.

 My path to becoming a therapist feels like quite the natural evolution.
 I have always been drawn to the human experience and have a deep respect for each person’s unique story and journey.
 As a child I was often told I was “too sensitive”, as if this was a sign of weakness.
 Yet, over time I’ve come to realize what a gift this truly was.
 I love that I am capable of feeling and experiencing life so deeply.
 I’ve also found that my heightened sensitivity to others’ pain has really lent itself to my career as a counselor.
 Not only do empathy and compassion come naturally to me, but I believe these qualities have really enabled me to connect with my clients on a deeper level.
 As human beings we all suffer, yet, I am always in awe of people’s strength and capacity for growth and resiliency.